Last updated: May 29, 2026

 | 2 people | $21,640 yearly | $32,460 yearly | $43,280 yearly |

-Use this table as a rough screen, not a final decision.
+Use this poverty table only as a rough screen.
 Medicaid, clinics, and charity programs may count income and household size in different ways.

 Nebraska Medicaid dental coverage